 Room and board fees are based on students satisfactorily completing three hours of work assignments ("Campus Service") each week the cafeteria is open.
-Students that do not complete their work assignments successfully will be filled for the replacement amount and many be suspended from studies.
+Students that do not complete their work assignments successfully will be fined for the replacement amount and may be suspended from studies.

-Single students: All single students that are 21 and under are required to live in college housing during their studies at PLBC, unless living with immediate family or legal guardians.
+Single students: All single, first-year students that are 21 and under are required to live in college housing during their studies at PLBC, unless living with immediate family or legal guardians.

-Married students: Married students must arrange for their own housing, but may call the college for advice
+Married students: Married students must arrange for their own housing, but may call the College for advice.